agnivsen/Bramante39M/README.md

 ## Bramante39M Dataset

 **Bramante39M** is a large-scale dataset introduced in our paper for advancing research in **camera localisation** under challenging deformation and motion conditions.
 It provides a challenging benchmark for evaluating algorithms that disentangle camera motion from object deformation.
+The dataset is being introduced in the context of Shape-from-Template (S*f*T) and Non Rigid Structure-from-Motion (NR-S*f*M), but can also be utilised for deformable Simultaneous Localization and Mapping (deformable SL*a*M) approaches.

 ![plot](./Images/B39M.png)

 ### Key Features
 - **39 million deformation pathways** across varying baseline magnitudes
-- Includes both **SfT** (template-based) and **NRSfM** (template-less) settings
+- Includes both S*f*T (template-based) and NR-S*f*M (template-less) settings
 - Provides realistic but challenging deformable scenes with controlled variations
 - Provides both **pose ground-truth** and **deformation ground-truth**
-- Designed to test robustness under **as-static-as-possible (ASAP)** constraints, but future research may benchmark against our accuracies
+- Designed to test robustness under **As-Static-As-Possible (ASAP)** constraints, but future research may benchmark against our accuracies

 ### Dataset Statistics
 - **Total deformed poses:** 9